-Signature of person required to be tested Printed Nar PART B: Upon review of the responses to the questionnaire and discuss evaluation is required, I recommend as follows: There is no indication this person has active tuberculo deferred until the National PPD shortage has ended.
-Interferor be considered as an alternative, if practicable. (client is insuredFurther evaluation, including a TB Skin Test, Interfero is indicated, and should be completed prior to work placement Healthcare Professional Signature Printed Nar ion with the person for who sis at this time.
-Their TB Skir Gamma Release Assay (IGR , or can afford out of pocke n Gamma Release Assay or o or admission to a facility.
-Date om the tuberculosis n Test should be RA) TB Blood Test may t).
-Signature of person required to be tested Printed Nar PART B: Upon review of the responses to the questionnaire and discuss evaluation is required, I recommend as follows: There is no indication this person has active tuberculo deferred until the National PPD shortage has ended.
-Interferor be considered as an alternative, if practicable. (client is insuredFurther evaluation, including a TB Skin Test, Interfero ion with the person for who sis at this time.
-Their TB Skir Gamma Release Assay (IGR , or can afford out of pocke n Gamma Release Assay or o Date om the tuberculosis n Test should be RA) TB Blood Test may t).
-Signature of person required to be tested Printed Nar PART B: Upon review of the responses to the questionnaire and discuss evaluation is required, I recommend as follows: There is no indication this person has active tuberculo deferred until the National PPD shortage has ended.
-Interferor ion with the person for who sis at this time.
-Their TB Skir Gamma Release Assay (IGR Date om the tuberculosis n Test should be RA) TB Blood Test may Signature of person required to be tested Printed Nar PART B: Upon review of the responses to the questionnaire and discuss Date Signature of person required to be tested Printed Nar ne · ne racolare that my answers and statements are correctly records e sest of my mismess If you answered "yes" to any of the above questions, please he Provider.
-I declare that my answers and statements are correctly recorded. · Do you have a medical condition, or are you taking medication Yes No ons, which suppress your im mune system?
-2. Have you had contact with anyone with active tuberculosis d g.)
+is indicated, and should be completed prior to work placement o Healthcare Professional Signature Printed Name ne Date Further evaluation, including a TB Skin Test, Interferon • ner medical evaluatio deferred until the National PPD shortage has ended.
+Interferon 6 be considered as an alternative, if practicable. (client is insured, or Gamma Release Assay (IGRA) or can afford out of pocket).
+TB Blood Test may There is no indication this person has active tuberculosis s at this time.
+Their TB Skin T est should be Upon review of the responses to the questionnaire and discussion evaluation is required, I recommend as follows: n with the person for whom the tuberculosis PART B: and the second feet because that have been Signature of person required to be tested Printed Name 2 Date Provider.
+I declare that my answers and statements are correctly recorded , complete, and true to the b est of my knowledge If you answered "yes" to any of the above questions, please have ve PART B filled out by a Hea alth Care Do you have a medical condition, or are you taking medication Yes No s, which suppress your immi une system?
+2. Have you had contact with anyone with active tuberculosis dis • • No g.)
 Chest Pain?
 Yes No f.)
 Unexplained fatigue?
 Yes No e.)
 Persistent shortness of breath?
 Yes No d.)
 Fever, Chills, or night sweats for no known reason?
 Yes No c.)
 Unexplained weight loss?
-Yes No Yes No b.)
+Yes No b.)
 Hemoptysis (coughing up blood)?
-163 110 a.)
-A productive cough for more than 3 weeks?b.)
-Hemoptysis (coughing up blood)?
+Yes No h \ Hamantucis (caughing up blood)? a.)
+A productive cough for more than 3 weeks?
 Yes No